-The 56F8347/56F8147 offer security features intended to prevent unauthorized users from reading the contents of the Flash Memory (FM) array.
-The Flash security consists of several hardware interlocks that block the means by which an unauthorized user could gain access to the Flash array.
+The 56F8356 offers security features intended to prevent unauthorized users from reading the contents of the Flash memory (FM) array.
+The 56F8356's Flash security consists of several hardware interlocks that block the means by which an unauthorized user could gain access to the Flash array.